jsadler2/lake-temperature-lstm-static/README.md

 `snakemake -c1 -p fetch_all`

-Replace the `1` in `-c1` with the number of cores for use in a parallelized environment.
+Replace the `1` in `-c1` with the number of cores to execute jobs in parallel.

 The data will be downloaded to the `1_fetch/out` folder.
 If the download is interrupted, resume it and overwrite partially downloaded files by running